 - 3.6.1 Staging of development refers to the process of managing the rate and timing of subdivision development for lands within the urban boundary of the City.
-This type of management ensures effective and efficient growth in existing and newly developing areas. - 3.6.2 The City shall use the annual, three-year Staging of Development Report to manage subdivision growth.
-The report shall: - a) provide a document and process which integrates the City's financial planning of growth-related capital costs with land use planning and timing of development for new growth areas; - b) ensure that growth takes place in an orderly and appropriate sequence in locations desirable to meet market demands, other growth strategies, servicing programs, and the priorities in this Plan;
+This type of management ensures effective and efficient growth in existing and newly developing areas. - 3.6.2 The City shall use the three-year Staging of Development Report to manage subdivision growth.
+The report shall: (OPA 218) - a) provide a document and process which integrates the City's financial planning of growth-related capital costs with land use planning and timing of new development; (OPA 218) - b) ensure that growth takes place in an orderly and appropriate sequence in locations desirable to meet market demands, other growth strategies, servicing programs, and the priorities in this Plan;

-- c) outline the City's intention toward the scheduling and processing of plans of subdivision for residential, employment and commercial development, and infrastructure; - d) identify subdivisions which require owners to be responsible for paying for the installation of growth related, City capital works in exchange for, or as a credit towards, the payment of required development subdivided, in accordance with the Development Charges Act and the Development Charges By-law; - e) identify subdivisions which include engineering services to be arranged through Front-ending Agreements under the Development Charges Act; - f) provide necessary financial information for the Ten Year Capital Budget process by estimating potential development charge revenues and development charge expenditures related to new growth areas; - g) when used in conjunction with the City's Vacant Lot Inventory Report, provide the necessary monitoring mechanism to determine the existing supply of serviced land to meet housing demands and to ensure the provision of a two-year supply of serviced residential land; - h) provide the necessary monitoring mechanism to determine the existing supply of employment land to meet employment needs to ensure the provision of a serviced employment lands; - i) the Staging of Development Plan shall be established with consideration of criteria for determining the appropriate staging and priority for development.
-The criteria include: - i) status of plans of subdivision; - ii) provincial legislation regarding land supply, density targets, and intensification; - iii) status of adjacent lands; - iv) financing; - v) serviceability; and, - vi) market forces. - 3.6.3 The City's Staging of Development Report shall be prepared and approved annually.
-The City's Staging of Development Report and the City's Capital Works Program shall generally be prepared in concert with each other. - 3.6.4 In addition to the City's Ten Year Capital Forecast, the staging or scheduling of plans of subdivision shall be based on a number of other factors including: - a) the orderly extension of services, advancing a public need such as a road connection or school; - b) other strategic program priorities, activity levels or the imminent approval of secondary plans; and,

-- c) the programs and input of various Provincial Ministries and local agencies responsible for the delivery of essential services and protection of the environment. - 3.6.5 As part of planning for the staging of development the City shall work with the utility companies to ensure that adequate utility networks, are or will be, established to serve the anticipated development and that these networks can be phased in a manner that is cost effective and efficient. - 3.6.6 It is the intent of this Plan to promote the planning and installation of all utilities, including telecommunications in a coordinated and integrated manner, to be more efficient, cost effective, and to minimize disruption.
+- c) outline the City's intention toward the scheduling and processing of plans of subdivision for residential, employment and commercial development, and infrastructure: - d) identify subdivisions which require owners to be responsible for paying for the installation of growth related, City capital works in exchange for, or as a credit towards, the payment of required development subdivided, in accordance with the Development Charges Act and the Development Charges By-law; - e) identify subdivisions which include engineering services to be arranged through Front-ending Agreements under the Development Charges Act; - f) provide necessary financial information for the Ten Year Capital Budget process by estimating potential development charge revenues and development charge expenditures related to new growth areas; - g) the Staging of Development Plan shall be established with consideration of criteria for determining the appropriate staging and priority for development.
+The criteria include: - i) status of plans of subdivision; - ii) provincial legislation regarding land supply, density targets, and intensification; - iii) status of adjacent lands; - iv) financing; - v) serviceability; and, - vi) market forces. - 3.6.3 The City's Staging of Development Report shall be updated on a three-year cycle.
+The City's Staging of Development Report and the City's Capital Works Program shall generally be prepared in concert with each other.
+(OPA 218) - 3.6.4 In addition to the City's Ten Year Capital Forecast, the staging or scheduling of plans of subdivision shall be based on a number of other factors including: - a) the orderly extension of services, advancing a public need such as a road connection or school: - b) other strategic program priorities, activity levels or the imminent approval of secondary plans; and, - c) the programs and input of various Provincial Ministries and local agencies responsible for the delivery of essential services and protection of the environment. - 3.6.5 As part of planning for the staging of development the City shall work with the utility companies to ensure that adequate utility networks, are or will be, established to serve the anticipated development and that these networks can be phased in a manner that is cost effective and efficient.

-3.7 State of the Infrastructure Report and Public Works (OPA 167)

-3.7.1 The City will assess infrastructure risks and vulnerabilities, including those caused by the impacts of a changing climate and identify actions and investments to address these challenges, which could be identified as part of municipal asset management planning.
+- 3.6.6 It is the intent of this Plan to promote the planning and installation of all utilities, including telecommunications in a coordinated and integrated manner, to be more efficient, cost effective, and to minimize disruption. - 3.7 State of the Infrastructure Report and Public Works (OPA 167) - 3.7.1 The City will assess infrastructure risks and vulnerabilities, including those caused by the impacts of a changing climate and identify actions and investments to address these challenges, which could be identified as part of municipal asset management planning.
 (OPA 167)